the-overdriven/Dwarf-Fortress-stuff/wisdom.md

 - jet (light)
 - saltpeper (light)

+🩺 Minimum to have hospital running?
+Items: crutches, splints, threads, clothes, soaps, tables, traction benches, beds, buckets, access to well, plaster powder, chests.
+Personnel: the minimum is a chief medical dwarf and one doctor.

 ## Random
 - Wall engravings have a direction, and only add value to rooms that are in the right direction.
 Therefore it is necessary to separate bedrooms with 2 tiles of wall in order to optimize engraving value.
   - You could also make the walls out of gem windows, giving both rooms way more value than engraving ever would